 - Accurate reproduction of the sound characteristics for all the 3 plugins involved

-If you are an experienced producer or engineer and would like a passive equalizer that would offer you more control over the dynamic range and sound characteristics of your track, then look no further.
-The Passive EQ collection offers you exactly what you need in terms of passive EQs and it does that in 3 plugins to allow for more control.
+If you are an experienced producer or engineer and would like a passive equalizer that would offer you more control over your track’s dynamic range and sound characteristics, then look no further.
+The Passive EQ collection offers you exactly what you need in terms of passive EQs, and it does that in 3 plugins to allow for more control.

 Passive EQs have over the years become the go-to equalizers for engineers and producers looking for an alternative to the “lossy” active EQs.
 Passive EQs require no gain compensation because of the minimum to none gain lost when cutting frequencies.
-It provided tracks with a smooth, silky, and warm feel as opposed to the choppy and somewhat “lifeless” feel that other types of EQs seem to bring.
+It provided tracks with a smooth, silky, and warm feel instead of the choppy and somewhat “lifeless” feel that other types of EQs seem to bring.